nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

+# Ch.
+2 Animals Package and Data

-# Modularizing Animal Data Responses
+## Modularizing Animal Data Responses

 Having the animal data hard-coded right inside the main Python file, as you might imagine, is a horrible idea.
 If you kept that up, you would have 1000's of line of code in a single file.